-6.70 According to the USSD Religious Freedom Report 2005 there were approximately 300,000 Christians in the country, according to UN figures, the majority of whom are ethnic Armenians and Assyro-Chaldeans.
-[4r] (p1) Armenians have lived in Iran for centuries, mainly in Tehran.
+19.16 Armenians have lived in Iran for centuries, mainly in Tehran.
 The Government appears to be tolerant of groups such as Armenian Christians because they conduct their services in Armenian and thus do not proselytise.
 [2s] There also are Protestant denominations, including evangelical churches.
 The UN Special Representative (UNSR) reported that Christians are emigrating at an estimated rate of 15,000 to 20,000 per year.
-[40] (p1) It is difficult, however, to obtain a reliable estimate as there is the added complication of mixing ethnicity with religious affiliation.
+[4o] (p1) It is difficult, however, to obtain a reliable estimate as there is the added complication of mixing ethnicity with religious affiliation.
 [10p] (p17) They are concentrated mainly in urban areas, and are legally permitted to practise their religion and instruct their children, but may not proselytise Muslims.
 [3a] (p32) The authorities have become particularly vigilant in recent years in curbing what is perceived as increasing proselytising activities by evangelical Christians, whose services are conducted in Persian.
-[4m] (p15) The USSD International Freedom Report 2005 in discussing this vigilance states:
+[4m] (p15) The USSD International Freedom Report 2006, in discussing this vigilance, states:

-"The Government vigilantly enforces its prohibition on proselytizing activities by evangelical Christians by closing their churches and arresting Christian converts.
-Members of evangelical congregations have been required to carry membership cards, photocopies of which must be provided to the authorities.
-Worshippers are subject to identity checks by authorities posted outside congregation centers.
-The Government has restricted meetings for evangelical services to Sundays, and church officials have been ordered to inform the Ministry of Information and Islamic Guidance before admitting new members to their congregations."
-[4r] (p5)
+"The Government vigilantly enforces its prohibition on proselytizing activities by evangelical Christians by closely monitoring their activities, closing their churches and arresting Christian converts.
+Members of evangelical congregations were required to carry membership cards, photocopies of which must be provided to the authorities.
+Worshippers were subject to identity checks by authorities posted outside congregation centers.
+The Government restricted meetings for evangelical services to Sundays, and church officials were ordered to inform the Ministry of Information and Islamic Guidance before admitting new members to their congregations."
+[4r] (p6)